Corvus Systems: Disk drives and backup

 The disk drives were manufactured by IMI (International Memories Incorporated) in Cupertino, California.
-Corvus provided the hardware and software to interface them to Apple II's, Tandy TRS-80s, Atari 800, and S-100 bus systems.
-Later, the DEC Rainbow, Corvus Concept, IBM PCs and Macs were added to the list.
+Corvus provided the hardware and software to interface them to the Apple II, TRS-80, Atari 8-bit computers, and S-100 bus systems.
+Later, the DEC Rainbow, Corvus Concept, IBM PC, and Mac, were added to the list.
 These 5 MB and 10 MB drives were twice the size of a shoebox and initially retailed for US$5000.
-Corvus sold many stand alone drives whose numbers increased as they became shared over Omninet.
-This allowed sharing a then-very costly hard drive among multiple inexpensive Apple II computers.
+Corvus sold many stand-alone drives whose numbers increased as they became shared over Omninet.
+This allowed sharing a then-very costly hard drive among multiple, relatively inexpensive Apple II computers.
 An entire office or classroom could thus share a single Omninet-connected Corvus drive.